 Test Map 2 includes eight no-collision boxes that change transparency in different ways depending on the player's- and camera's position.

-Test Map 8 shows a picture of the main character from the manga Princess Knight (リボンの騎士 Ribon no Kishi, lit.
+Test Map 8 shows a picture of Sapphire from the manga Princess Knight (リボンの騎士 Ribon no Kishi, lit.
 Knight of the Ribbon), along with the text リボンの生地 which can be translated as "Ribbon Fabric".
 The two last kanji were changed to differentiate from the actual reference, probably as a pun on the texture or "fabric" test that the room was used for.